 “After a catherization, ultrasounds, and several other tests, in August of 2012 my new cardiologist decided to take me off everything and see how it went.
 This morning my blood pressure was 118/80 with a pulse of 76.
 I do still have an instance of the blood pressure and pulse spiking for about 15 minutes periodically, but then it comes right back down.
 I no longer am experiencing the fatigue and dizziness and nausea that was always present when on the beta blockers.

 “Unfortunately, the Raynaud’s in the hands and peripheral neuropathy in the legs and feet persist although they seem to be a little better.
 Hopefully, time will allow them to get back to normal.
 These are dangerous drugs that should be prescribed with great care… and I have not once had a doctor that would admit that any drug he/she prescribed could cause the side effects that I’ve said I was having.”

 These are just some of the stories reported on our website.
 Many of the side effects that have been reported above with carvedilol are indeed linked to this drug.
 Here is a list of common and/or serious complications associated with this beta blocker.

 No one should EVER stop a beta blocker suddenly.
 It can cause angina or even a heart attack if it is discontinued abruptly.
 Please discuss any problems you might be experiencing (with a generic formulation or the brand name Coreg) with your physician and pharmacist to find the best path forward:

 CARVEDILOL (COREG) SIDE EFFECTS:

 Please report any side effects to your doctor promptly.
 Share your own experience with carvedilol below.
-To learn more about beta blockers and other ways to control blood pressure you may find our Guide to Blood Pressure Treatment of value or to drill deeper, check out our book, Best Choices from The People’s Pharmacy.
+To learn more about beta blockers and other ways to control blood pressure you may find our Guide to Blood Pressure Treatment of value.